 A 2009 Study states: “Exceptional pioneering work in the late 1970s gave rise to the concept of the triad of impairments: impaired communication, impaired social skills and a restricted and repetitive way of being-in-the-world.
 This allowed a new way for professionals and families to understand autism; this was a transitional idea.”

-Some experts are moving away from the triad, which is seen as a single explanation for the symptoms of autism – as found in the article ‘Time to give up on a single explanation for autism’.
+Experts have moved away from the triad, which was seen as a single explanation for the symptoms of autism – as found in the article ‘Time to give up on a single explanation for autism’.

 The authors state: “Despite half a century’s research into ASD, there is little evidence regarding the unity of the three core areas of impairment [as described in the triad].
 The triad of impairments can be fractionated, and should be studied separately.”

-RETAINING the triad (and considering it imperative for our learning) could do two NEGATIVE THINGS:
+Continuing to reference the triad could do two NEGATIVE THINGS:

 (1)Inhibit the development of research into strategies to help autists.
 The same article states: “If different features of autism are caused by different genes, associated with different brain regions and related to different core cognitive impairments, it seems likely they will respond to different types of treatment.”
-This is why the authors recommend studying the three ‘triad’ elements separately, rather than looking for SOMETHING that causes all the three ‘triad’ elements.
+This is why the authors recommend studying the key autistic elements separately, rather than looking for SOMETHING that causes all the so-called ‘triad’ elements.

 (2)Support the notion that autism requires a cure.
 Again the article, which supports the idea of focusing on each element of the triad, instead of clubbing together the three traits, states: “Abandoning the search for a single cause [for] autism may also mean abandoning the search for a single ‘cure’ or intervention.”